 Last but not least, we need to extend the existing partition which extends the volume “D” as well, and finally confirm the changes.

-Microsoft has a great Storage Spaces Overview which goes in more detail and is well worth a read.
+Microsoft has a great Storage Spaces Overview which goes into more detail and is well worth a read.

 Until next time… Enjoy your day!